 Step 1: Research and Choose Your Program

 It can be very helpful to reach out to current students or alumni of the programs you’re interested in.
-Many international students use social media groups, university forums, or even LinkedIn to connect with those already studying in Hungary.
+Many international students use social media groups, university forums, or LinkedIn to connect with those already studying in Hungary.
 Zhibek, for instance, contacted students at Corvinus University to learn about their experiences and get tips on the application.
-Similarly, Meshack attended study-abroad info sessions in Kenya where he met Education Hungary representatives and past scholars, which gave him valuable insight into the Hungarian university system.
+Similarly, Meshack attended study-abroad information sessions in Kenya where he met Education Hungary representatives and past scholars, which gave him valuable insight into the Hungarian university system.
 Gathering first-hand information can guide you in choosing a program and clarify what each school is looking for in applicants.

 Step 2: Apply to the University (and Scholarship, if applicable)